Purpose

 Placebo

-Participants will receive SC doses of RO7434656 matching placebo on Days 1, 15, and 29 followed by once every 4 weeks until Week 105.
-After Week 105, participants may continue blinded treatment or enter open-label treatment until up to 1 year after the date at which the last participant completes the Week 105 assessment, withdraws, or is discontinued from the study.
+Participants will receive SC doses of sefaxersen (RO7434656) matching placebo on Days 1, 15, and 29 followed by once every 4 weeks until Week 105.
+Participants may be eligible to switch to open-label treatment after Week 105 at the investigator's discretion until up to 1 year after the common-close timepoint, the date when the last participant completes the Week 105 assessment, withdraws, or is discontinued from the study.

 • Drug: Placebo